An Algebra of Reversible Computation: Abstraction

-\begin{proof} Since (1) the TSS of ARCP-RP with silent step and guarded linear recursion is source-dependent; (2) and the transition rules for the abstraction operator contain only a fresh $\tau_I$ in their source, the TSS of $\textrm{ARCP-RP}_{\tau}$ with guarded linear recursion is a conservative extension of that of ARCP-RP with silent step and guarded linear recursion.
+\begin{proof} Since the transition rules of $RAPTC$ with silent step are source-dependent, and the transition rules for abstraction operator in Table \ref{TRForAbstraction}contain only a fresh operator $\tau_I$ in their source, so the transition rules of $RAPTC_{\tau}$ is a conservative extension of those of $RAPTC$ with silent step. \end{proof}